FAQ

 Best for: 3D printed molds, small shot sizes, and prototyping

-Compatible mold types: 3D printed and aluminum
+Compatible tooling: 3D printed and aluminum

-Shot size: Smaller capacity compared to MM+
+Shot size: Smaller capacity compared to MicroMolder+

 MicroMolder+